-As passenger demand grew throughout the 1970s and 1980s in the Minneapolis-St. Paul region, the Minnesota Legislature passed the Metropolitan Airport Planning Act in 1989, which established the Dual Track Airport Planning Process.
-Managed by the MAC and the Metropolitan Council (Met Council), the almost 7-year planning process analyzed various options for either providing adequate air service capacity and facilities within the region or building a new airport to meet demand.
+As a result of passenger demand growth throughout the 1970s and 1980s in the Minneapolis-St. Paul region, the Minnesota Legislature passed the Metropolitan Airport Planning Act in 1989, which established the Dual Track Airport Planning Process.
+Managed by the MAC and the Metropolitan Council (Met Council), the almost seven-year planning process analyzed various options for either providing adequate air service capacity and facilities within the region or building a new airport to meet demand.

 After completing the analysis and submitting recommendations to the Minnesota Legislature in 1996, the Long-term Comprehensive Plan Minneapolis-St. Paul International Airport Act was passed on April 2, 1996, recommending the expansion of the existing airport instead of moving to a new location.
-The MAC ceased further study of a new airport development and implemented the MSP 2010 LTP.
-The LTP included an expansion of more than an estimated \$3.1 billion in Airport developments and improvements for gates, automobile parking, rental car facilities, and a new runway.
-More specifically, the fourth runway, Runway 17-35, opened in 2005 because of the 2010 LTP.
+The MAC thus ceased further study of a new airport development and implemented the MSP 2010 LTP.
+The LTP included more than an estimated \$3.1 billion in Airport developments and improvements for gates, automobile parking, rental car facilities, and a new runway, Runway 17-35, opened in 2005 because of the 2030 LTP.

-The 2030 LTP, completed in 2010, recommended the reassignment of airlines between Terminal 1 (T1) and Terminal 2 (T2) to balance passenger demand and improve efficiency and customer service of both facilities through 2030.
+The 2030 LTP recommended the reassignment of airlines between Terminal 1 (T1) and Terminal 2 (T2) to balance passenger demand and improve efficiency and customer service of both facilities through 2030.
 The 2030 LTP recommended utilizing T1 to accommodate Delta Air Lines and its partner airlines while relocating all other airlines to T2.
 Specific terminal capital programs were recommended based on this terminal re-assignment.

-In 2019, the MAC launched a process to revise the 2030 plan into a 2040 LTP, updating the findings and adapting them to changes in the Airport's mission and growth.
+In 2019, the MAC launched a process to complete the 2040 LTP, which reflects upon previous planning studies/findings and adapting them to changes in the Airport's existing and future needs.